STAT545-UBC-hw-2018-19/hw03-zjbthomas/hw03_gapminder.md

    </table>

 # Notes
-- Currently I do not know how to modify texts of x axis in facetting figures.
-I can only either suppress all of them, or they mess up (as shown in this document).
+- Currently I do not know how to make better labels of x axis in facetting figures.
+Now I can only  suppress all of them for some figures in section "Task #6".
 - I do not like the way to show a table and a figure side-by-side.
 The reason is, it can be only used in HTML, but on GitHub it does not support direct viewing of HTML.

 # References